merklefruit/hpc2020-graphML/README.md

 ## Solution overview

-The final solution is composed of:
+The final pipeline is composed of:

-1. An embedding model: 2 HinSAGE layers that produce node embeddings (32-dimensional tensors), trained with Deep Graph Infomax in a semi-supervised way.
+1. Loading data
-2. A classifier that takes as input the embeddings, that predicts whether each node could be fraudolent or not (aka Binary classifier predicting 1 if the node should have ExtendedCaseID and 0 if it shouldn't).
+2. Preprocessing data
-3. A classifier that takes as input the embeddings of the aforementioned fraudolent nodes and outputs their ExtendedCaseID.
+3. An embedding model: 2 HinSAGE layers that produce node embeddings (32-dimensional tensors), trained with Deep Graph Infomax in a semi-supervised way.
+This must be repeated for each node type (5 times).

-The reason for the second classifier is to remove class imbalance with regard to the ExtendedCaseID=0 class.
+4. A Decision Tree classifier that takes as input the node embeddings and outputs the predicted Case ID.

-> Please refer to my written report for all the implementation specific details.
+> Please refer to my [written report](linktoreport) for all the implementation specific details.

 ## External Libraries